How Does Escrow Work When Buying A House?

 There is always the question of how much an escrow service actually costs.
-This price will normally depend on the agreed upon terms between the two parties as well as the escrow regulations in each state.
+This price will normally depend on the agreed-upon terms between the two parties as well as the escrow regulations in each state.
 In general, however, a real-estate escrow process costs between 1% and 2% of the real-estate transaction price.

 In addition, many escrow companies will add in hidden fees on top of the percentage of the transaction price.
 To avoid paying extra fees and getting surprised with more expenses, choose an escrow service that is fully transparent with prices.

 The escrow process can be taxing and can get even more expensive if things go wrong during a transaction.
-Not only will this burn a hole through your wallet during the home buying process, it can also be emotionally draining for buyers, sellers, and agents that are ready to close on a home.
+Not only will this burn a hole through your wallet during the home buying process, but it can also be emotionally draining for buyers, sellers, and agents that are ready to close on a home.

 How Long Does Escrow Take for a Home Resale?

 The escrow process can take anywhere from a week to a couple of months to close, depending on what parties have agreed upon, how complex the process is, and most importantly, who your escrow service provider is.
 In the hands of the right escrow agent, the process shouldn’t take more than 30 days.

 Should be a 30 Day Escrow Process